 We are blessed to live in such a biologically diverse area nestled in Northwest Alabama where eagles fly and stretches of natural landscapes wind along the beautiful Tennessee River.
 People traveling here for the first time are truly amazed by the natural beauty of our area that some here take for granted.
 The Shoals has an unusually rich natural and cultural heritage which gives cause for celebration and challenges us to be responsible stewards of this beautiful area.

 The preservation of our natural assets for this and future generations requires a strong, informed, community commitment.
-April is Earth Month in the Shoals and offerings may include varied educational events and fun, family-oriented activities offered, several of which are free such as birding outings, wildflower hikes, nature walks, story-times, eco-themed symposia, renewable energy displays, recycling opportunities, tours solar homes and revitalized historic buildings, movie screenings, wild flower planting, local food/organic/vegetarian cooking demonstrations, and more.
+April 2020 is the 13th ANNUAL Earth Month in the Shoals and offerings may include varied educational events and fun, family-oriented activities offered, several of which are free such as birding outings, wildflower hikes, nature walks, story-times, eco-themed symposia, renewable energy displays, recycling opportunities, tours of solar homes and revitalized historic buildings, movie screenings, wild flower planting, local food/organic/vegetarian cooking demonstrations, and more.

 The highlight of Earth Month in the Shoals--The Shoals Earth Day Fest--is a free, public event which has drawn thousands from our area and beyond.
-The 12th Annual Shoals Earth Day Fest will be held on Saturday, April 6, 2019 from 11am until 5pm, Wilson Park, E Tombigbee Street, Florence, Alabama.
+The 13th Annual Shoals Earth Day Fest will be held on Saturday, April 4, 2020 from 11am until 5pm, Sheffield Dowtown Commercial Historic District, Alabama.
 Alternate location in case of rain is The Roundhouse, 204 W 5th Street, Tuscumbia.
-The fest will have numerous eco-friendly displays, live music, children’s activities, local city government departments, vendors including artists, artisans and crafts persons and much more!
+The fest will have numerous eco-friendly displays, live music, juggling, children’s activities, local city government departments, vendors including artists, artisans and crafts persons and much more!
 Entertainment for the entire family will be provided by the “Rockin' Eco Hero”, Steve Trash as he performs his Street Magic Show.
-Live Muscle Shoals music will continue throughout the day including The C.O.R.E.
-African Drummers, The Eddie Martin Trio, special musical guests from Tennessee performing old-time and vintage American music, Uncle Shuffelo and His Haint Hollow Hootenanny and more!
+Live Muscle Shoals music will continue throughout the day along with other special guest entertainers/musicians TBA.

 Local non-profits will be lined up to sell their “junk and treasures" at the Reduce, Reuse, Recycle Rummage Sale which is now a popular component of the Shoals Earth Day Fest.
 This is open to local nonprofits as a fundraiser at no cost.